Providers

 Elevated Blood Glucose Levels

-Diabetes is a condition that causes blood glucose (sugar) levels to rise higher than normal, also known as hyperglycemia.
-Type 2 Diabetes is the most common form of this disease.
+Diabetes is a condition that causes blood glucose (sugar) levels to rise higher than usual, also known as hyperglycemia.

 Myth